SeaQL/seaql.github.io/Blog/blog/2023-04-03-intro-sea-streamer.md

 SeaStreamer Redis provides a Kafka-like stream semantics:

-+ Non-group streaming with AutoStreamReset options
++ Non-group streaming with AutoStreamReset option
 + Consumer-group-based streaming with auto-ack and/or auto-commit
 + Load balancing among consumers with automatic failover
 + Seek/rewind to point in time